 THE RANGE

-Ser Subject Details

-(a) (b) (c)
+Ser (a) Subject (b) Details (c)

 1 Name M Range

-2 DLRSC Serial 1758
+2 DLRSC Serial Number 1758

-2 Number

 3 Description 10 lane 100 yard Open range

 4 Location (1:50,000) Series Sheet 108 Southport and Wigan Grid Reference 2868 0458.
 1:25000 Sheet 285 Southport and Chorley, Formby and Ormskirk.
 1:10000 Sheet SD 20 SE.
 1:5000 Altcar Series GSGS 6500 Sheet Altcar (ENG) EDITION 1-GSGS Address: Altcar Rifle Range Hightown Merseyside L38 8AF

 5 Air Danger Area Identification And Air Danger Height (ADH) 500 ft above Mean Sea Level (MSL)

 6 MOD Form 905/904 Located in Range Control

 WEAPONS AND AMMUNITION

-YOU ARE RESPONSIBLE FOR SAFE PLACE,

-SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
+YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!

-7 1.
+- 7 1.
 Weapons.
-Only the following Service issued weapons may be fired:

-a.
-5.56mm SA80.

-ol/SMG (including) Police variants). - Riot, 1.5"/37mm. d.
-Shotgun, Combat L128A1 e.
-SA80/No 8 Rifle fitted with 0.22" Rimfire conversion kit e.
-SASU/NO 8 RIHE ILLEG WILT U.22 RIMTIRE CONVERSION KIT 2.
-Ammunition .
-Only the following Service issued ammunition may be fired: a.
-9mm Cer trefire Ball. b.
-5.56mm Centrefire Ball c.
-Round, A nti Riot, Baton 1.5"/37mm d.
-12g Pellet & slug & Buckshot e.
-0.22" Rim fire Ball.
-Maximum Mu (ME): 4500 J (3321 f izzle Velocity (MV): 1000 m/s (3280 ft/sec).
-Maximum Muzzle Energy t lbs). · · · · leapons/Ammunition.
-In certain specific circumstances other Service ammunition may be fired, provided that formal range and/or weapon s been given by an appropriate authority.
-Prior approval must be obtained LTAR on each occasion.
-4. Number of Firers A maximum of 10 firers may be permitted to use this Range at any one time but see additiona al restrictions below a.
+Only the following Service issued weapons may be fired: - a In Service Rifle/Carbine up to a maximum of 5.56mm - b.
+In Service LMG/MMG up to a maximum of 5.56mm - c.
+Gun, Anti- Riot, 1.5"/37mm. - d.
+Shotgun, Combat L128A1 - e.
+SA80/No 8 Rifle fitted with 0.22" Rimfire conversion kit - 2.
+Ammunition.
+Only the following Service issued ammunition may be fired: - a.
+9mm Centrefire Ball. - b.
+5.56mm Centrefire Ball - c.
+Round, Anti Riot, Baton 1.5"/37mm d.
+12g Pellet & slug & Buckshot - e.
+0.22" Rimfire Ball.

+Maximum Muzzle Velocity (MV): 1000 m/s (3280 ft/sec).
+Maximum Muzzle Energy (ME): 4500 J (3321 ft lbs).

+- 3. Additional Weapons/Ammunition.
+In certain specific circumstances other Service issued weapons and ammunition may be fired, provided that formal range and/or weapon specific clearance has been given by an appropriate authority.
+Prior approval must be obtained from SO2 OPS TRG LTAR on each occasion. - 4.
+Number of Firers A maximum of 10 firers may be permitted to use this Range at any one time but see additional restrictions below - 5.
+Firing Postures. a.
 100, 50 & 25 M: Prone, kneeling, sitting/squatting and standing. b.
 20, 15, 10, 5 & 3 M: Kneeling, sitting/squatting and standing.

 Note: Baton Rounds may be fired in the standing position only.

-6 Eiring Distances All designated firing points may be used but as additional restrictions 6.
-Firing Distances.
-All designated firing points may be used but see additional restrictions below.
-7. Additional Restric tions: Not to be used whe en K Range is in use 9 Use of Pange by (Civilians: Civilian Clubs may not use this range.
-Civilian Police may use Civilians : Civilian Clubs may not use this range.
-Civilian Police may use itten authority of NWRECA this range with the written authority of NWRFCA.
-RANGE SAFETY LIMITATIONS YOU ARE RESPONSIBLE FOR SAFE PLACE, PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-8 Minimum Minimum engagement distance, No firing from distances shorter than engagement 10 yards forward of the main firing point (See serial 22 CQM shoots) ٩ distance 100 vards 9 distance Maximum 100 yards 9 distance 100 yards 9 distance Maximum engagement 100 yards This will at all times be controlled by Range Control, information will be distance Maximum engagement distance distance Maximum engagement distance Range template This will at all times be controlled by Range Control, information will be given by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent 10 distance Maximum engagement distance Range template controller This will at all times be controlled by Range Control, information will be given by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges. distance Maximum engagement distance Range template This will at all times be controlled by Range Control, information will be given by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent
+Note: No firing from the prone position at 100 metres until futher notice.

+- 6. Firing Distances.
+All designated firing points may be used but see additional restrictions below. - 7.
+Additional Restrictions:

+Not to be used when K Range is in use

+8. Use of Range by Civilians: Civilian Clubs may not use this range.
+Civilian Police may use this range with the written authority of NWRFCA.

+RANGE SAFETY LIMITATIONS

+YOU ARE RESPONSIBLE FOR SAFE PLACE,

+SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!

+8 Minimum Minimum engagement distance, No firing from distances shorter than

+engagement 10 yards forward of the main firing point (See serial 22 CQM shoots)

+distance

+9 Maximum 100 yards

+engagement

+distance

+10 Range template This will at all times be controlled by Range Control, information will be

+controller given by Range Control when required on any restrictions on any

+firing distances limitations and any other such issues on adjacent

+Ranges.

+11 Cross lane firing There is to be no cross lane firing on the range.

+12 Air sentry Not required.